MolinaElGringo/DataBase_project/README.md

-# Blazor Project for a Gaming Role Game
+# Blazor Project for a Role Game

 this file may change in the future